-The REIT's properties require ongoing capital and leasing expenditures.
+The Properties require ongoing capital and leasing expenditures.
 Leasing expenditures include tenant inducements, leasing commissions and leasehold improvements incurred in connection with the leasing of vacant space and the renewal or replacement of current tenants.
-The REIT plans to continue to invest capital in its properties in 2023 and beyond.
+The REIT plans to continue to invest capital in its Properties in 2024 and beyond.
 Future expenditures are expected to be funded through cash flow generated by operations, the Credit Facility and cash on hand.
-For the years ended December 31, 2022 and 2021, the REIT invested \$31,653 and \$20,967 respectively, in capital and leasing expenditures.
+For the years ended December 31, 2023 and 2022, the REIT invested \$14,927 and \$31,653 respectively, in capital and leasing expenditures.